Fsu0413/QtCompile/library/999-Misc/001-Notes for this repo.md

 * It is not free of charge unless the program itself is a free software under (L)GPLv3.
 * A few modules of Qt does not compile.
 (WebEngine, etc...)
 * Cannot use dynamically-linked plugin.
-* It is not linked at compile time, possibly causing linking problem afterwards.
+* It is not linked at build time, possibly causing linking problem afterwards.

 To be wise and stop using static builds in huge projects.
 You'll feel liberated to make this change.
 Trust me.